 It is one of the parts of medical gases because it promotes exhalation.

-The Carbon dioxide released by baking powder or yeast that makes cake batter rise is the best example of the Uses of carbon dioxide in everyday life.
+The Carbon dioxide released by baking powder or yeast that makes cake batter rise is the best example of the use of carbon dioxide in everyday life.

 Due to several human activities, the amount of CO2 released into the atmosphere has been rising extensively during the past few years.
-There has been an increase in carbon dioxide concentrations in the atmosphere of about 280 ppm in 1850 to 364 ppm in 1998, the main reason is due to human activities during and after the industrial revolution.
+There has been an increase in carbon dioxide concentrations in the atmosphere from about 280 ppm in 1850 to 364 ppm in 1998.
+The main reason is due to human activities during and after the industrial revolution.
 Humans have been increasing the amount of carbon dioxide in the air by burning fossil fuels, producing cement, deforestation, and by carrying out land clearing and forest combustion.
-About 24% of the current atmospheric CO2 concentrations exist due to these human activities, considered that there is no change in natural amounts of carbon dioxide.
+About 24% of the current atmospheric CO2 concentrations exist due to these human activities, considering that there is no change in natural amounts of carbon dioxide.

 Carbon monoxide is a highly poisonous gas.
-It is a colorless and odorless gas and its presence is detected immediately.
-If inhaled, carbon monoxide readily combines with the hemoglobin of our blood.
-Hemoglobin helps in carrying oxygen from the lungs to the tissues.
-Oxygen combines with hemoglobin to form oxy-hemoglobin.
-Similarly, CO combines with hemoglobin to form carboxyhemoglobin.
+It is a colourless and odourless gas, and its presence is detected immediately.
+If inhaled, carbon monoxide readily combines with the haemoglobin of our blood.
+Haemoglobin helps in carrying oxygen from the lungs to the tissues.
+Oxygen combines with haemoglobin to form oxy-haemoglobin.
+Similarly, CO combines with haemoglobin to form carboxyhemoglobin.

-Planting more trees on a large scale can help in decreasing the release of carbon dioxide in the atmosphere.
+Planting more trees on a large scale can help in decreasing the release of carbon dioxide into the atmosphere.

 The government should come up with strict policies to maintain the overall air quality of the city.